lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Who admirably seemed to be doing their best just to ignore what was going on in their enclosure.

-"A crisis in self esteem, self awareness and the ability to do push ups by the look of it!" said Linda, bending over into a sideways penguin pose.
+"A crisis in self esteem, self awareness and the ability to do push ups by the look of it!" said Linda, bending over into a Sideways Penguin pose.

 "There you go!" erupted Jordan Pittabreadhead, spitting angry cucumber and guacamole bits over the crowd.